Azure/portaldocs/portal-sdk/generated/performance.md

 You can see all lighthouse scores for the last 7 days here: https://aka.ms/portalfx/kusto/lighthouse

 <a name="performance-overview-blade-performance-lighthouse-why-lighthouse"></a>
-#### Why lighthouse
+#### Why Lighthouse?

-The lighthouse approach is an evolution on the previous portal's performance measures.
+The Lighthouse approach is an evolution on the Portal's previous performance measures.
-When assessing page (view or blade) performance, performance can be broken down in to various stages; capturing the page's total loading time, the customer's perceived loading time, UI stability, and more..
+When assessing page (view or blade) performance, performance can be broken down in to various aspects; capturing the page's total loading time, the customer's perceived loading time, UI stability, and more..
-It becomes extremely difficult to have a single metric that captures everything and BladeFullReady only captures the initial page's loading time as deemed by the extension author.
+There is no single metric that captures everything and BladeFullReady only captures the initial page's loading time as deemed by the extension author.
 Moving towards a weighted approach based on various metrics allows us to better represent the various approaches to delivering our customers a 'fast' experience.

 <a name="performance-overview-blade-performance-bladefullready"></a>